liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/01-themes/07-macros.markdown

 theme templates.

-Note that **Velocity templates are supported, but deprecated as of Liferay Portal CE 7.0 and Liferay DXP**.
+Note that **Velocity templates are supported, but deprecated as of Liferay Portal CE 7.0 and Liferay DXP 7.0**.
 We recommend that you convert your Velocity theme templates to FreeMarker at your earliest convenience to avoid future issues.
 This tutorial covers both FreeMarker and Velocity template macros to help with your conversion process.